Overview

 See Chapter 6 in Grolemund and Wickham’s R for Data Science

 If you’re new to R, this may all seem a little overwhelming right now.
-Don’t worry, we’ll keep coming back to revisit some of the key concepts outlined above as wwe work through the course.
+Don’t worry, we’ll keep coming back to revisit some of the key concepts outlined above as we work through the course.